Dick Butkus, Chicago Bears and NFL icon, dies at 80

 "Additional information will be provided when it is available."

-Richard Marvin Butkus, a Hall of Fame linebacker who played for the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.
+Richard Marvin Butkus, who played for the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.
 Known as the "Maestro of Mayhem," Butkus was Chicago through-and-through, starring on and off the field.

 Butkus was born Dec.
 9, 1942, to a Lithuanian American family in the Fernwood neighborhood on Chicago's Far South Side.
 He was the youngest of nine children.